-- Co-teach with teacher candidate according to the teacher candidate's readiness - Model a variety of teaching strategies for the teacher candidate. - Provide opportunities for the teacher candidate to practice different teaching strategies. - Demonstrate how to manage everyday teaching tasks such as taking roll, giving directions, and handling paperwork.
+- Co-teach with teacher candidate according to the teacher candidate's readiness. - Model a variety of teaching strategies for the teacher candidate. - Provide opportunities for the teacher candidate to practice different teaching strategies to address students' interests and needs. - Demonstrate how to manage everyday tasks such as taking roll, giving directions, and dealing with paperwork.